 Human remains found inside Delray Beach home, police say

-Police are investigating after they say human skeletal remains were found inside a Delray Beach home Thursday.
+Police are investigating after they said human skeletal remains were found inside a Delray Beach home Thursday.

-According to police, the property owner and a property manager entered the home located at 31 S. Swinton Avenue to do renovations and found the human remains inside.
+According to police, the property owner and a property manager entered the home at 31 S. Swinton Ave. to do renovations and found the human remains inside.

-The unknown person has not been identified and was taken to the Palm Beach County Examiner's Office.
+The remains have not been identified and were taken to the Palm Beach County medical examiner's office.

+It was unclear how long the person had been there or how the person died, police said.

 Scripps Only Content 2021